I was thinking recently about a Bob Dylan line: “He not busy being born is busy dying.”

 - We’re in the inner city, so we see a wide variety of cases with complicating factors and have experience treating patients with those challenges.

-- Our rooms are really pretty and we have wireless internet.
+- Our rooms are beautiful and we have wireless internet.

 - We really are the best and this is why: